 With more than 35 years of experience, Metawell GmbH produces and develops aluminium sandwich panels and lightweight components in Neuburg in Germany.
 The modern production technologies only run efficiently if the tool management is consistent.
-Therefore, Metawell uses the digital material and tool management twinio.
+Therefore, Metawell uses the digital tool management twinio.

 Manuel Wallesch from Metawell talks about his experiences with twinio.